 We first got wallabies in 2014.
 Oliver was purchased in Illinois and Sydney in Michigan.
 We loved them so much we added Sophie soon after.
-Since 2014, we have had 4 joeys born here.
-(Yay Oliver!)
+Syndey and Sophie have both had 2 joeys since we got them.
 We kept the last 2 girls, Olivia and Charlotte and purchased another male from Tennessee, Stuart.
-We hope to have up to 4 joeys for sale a year (soon) Wallabies are SO MUCH FUN!
+Since 2014 we have had 6 joeys born here.
+(Yay Oliver and Stuart!)
+We hope to have up to 3 joeys for sale a year (soon) Wallabies are SO MUCH FUN!
 I absolutely LOVE them!!

 Feel free to contact me about future Joeys!
 Once we have a pouch baby, we will be taking a $500 deposit for either sex.
 If you want one specific sex only, its best to keep looking as we won't know sex until the day we put them on bottles. (we do not steal them early to look and give them back) Males are currently selling for $2500 and females for $4000.
 These prices are subject to change reflecting the current market.

 We do NOT ship joeys, they must be picked up here at our farm.
 All wallabies are sold with a veterinarian health certificate, formula, bottles and 2 pouches.
 We offer 24/7 support to new wallaby parents as well.
 My goal is that these babies get the best possible home with someone that is capable and willing to give them the very best care!
 I do not keep an official waiting list since it is so long between Joeys.
 I also WILL need to have an actual phone conversation with anyone interested in a joey.
 Email, and texting etc.. is fine for some information, but before anyone will be allowed to commit to a joey, we will need to talk about many aspects of wallaby ownership.